John Bauer (illustrator): Oil painting

 Bauer created most of his major works in oil at the beginning of his career, since this was the traditional technique taught at the Royal Swedish Academy of Arts.
 The trip to northern Sweden resulted in many sketches and watercolors for the Lappland book, but also in an oil on canvas entitled, Kåsovagge (1904).
 From 1903 to 1905, he made several portraits and landscapes influenced by Expressionism.
 He also made his first oil of Ester, The Fairy Princess, a painting with elements from the Pre-Raphaelites.
-This work indicates what kind of paintings Bauer wanted to do, but his commissions from illustrating "Among gomes and trolls" got in the way.
+This work indicates what kind of paintings Bauer wanted to do, but his commissions from illustrating "Among gnomes and trolls" got in the way.
 He wrote that he "felt like a Jack-of-all-trades", and made regular outbursts in letters to editors and publishers asking for his help, saying that he "had to work, he wanted a future painting in oil and the rest be damned".
 By the time he ceased painting his trolls and gnomes, he was tired and worn out and turned to other venues such as scenography, writing a compendium on drawing to be used in schools, and starting with frescos.
 He never got to revisit oil painting fully before he drowned.